CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/installation.rst

 * stopwords
 * wordnet

-To install them, follow this steps from the command line, inside the venv or conda enviroment:
+To install them, follow this steps from the command line, inside the venv or conda environment:

 ::